Huge blast at Moscow area factory adds to Russian jitters as new drone attacks are blamed on Ukraine

-TALLINN, Estonia (AP) — An explosion Wednesday on the grounds a factory north of Moscow that makes optical equipment for Russia's security forces injured 45 people, six of them severely, officials said.
+TALLINN, Estonia (AP) — An explosion Wednesday on the grounds of a factory north of Moscow that makes optical equipment for Russia's security forces wounded 45 people, six of them severely, officials said.

 The blast occurred at a warehouse storing fireworks, though it was on the grounds of the Zagorsk optics manufacturing plant, according to Andrei Vorobyov, the governor of the region surrounding the Russian capital.